We’ve spent much of the last 10+ years trying to answer a simple question: what are the world’s biggest and most neglected problems?

 First, future generations matter, but they can’t vote, they can’t buy things, and they can’t stand up for their interests.
 This means our system neglects them.
 You can see this in the global failure to come to an international agreement to tackle climate change that actually works.

-If each generation lasts for 100 years, then over 100 million years there could be one million future generations.
+To use some hypothetical figures: if each generation lasts for 100 years, then over 100 million years there could be one million future generations.16

-This is such a big number that any problem that affects future generations potentially has a far greater scale than one that only affects the present – it could affect one million times more people, and all the art, science and culture that will entail.
+This is such a big number that any problem that affects future generations potentially has a far greater scale than one that only affects the present — it could affect one million times more people, and all the art, science, culture, and wellbeing that will entail.
 So problems that affect future generations are potentially the largest in scale and the most neglected.

 What’s more, because the future could be long and the universe is so vast, almost no matter what you value, there could be far more of what matters in the future.

-This said, can we actually help future generations, or improve the long-term?
+But can we actually help future generations, or improve the long term?
 Perhaps the problems that affect the future are big and neglected, but not solvable?

 In the summer of 2013, Barack Obama referred to climate change as “the global threat of our time.”
 He’s not alone in this opinion.
 When many people think of the biggest problems facing future generations, climate change is often the first to come to mind.

-We think those people are, to some extent, on the right track.
-The most powerful way we can help future generations is, we think, to prevent a catastrophe that could end advanced civilization, or even prevent any future generations from existing.
-If civilisation survives, we’ll have a chance to later solve problems like poverty and disease; while climate change poses an existential threat.
-(We argue for this in greater detail elsewhere.)
+We think this thought is, to some extent, on the right track.
+The most powerful way we can help future generations is, we think, to prevent a catastrophe that could end advanced civilisation, or even prevent any future generations from existing.
+If civilisation survives, we’ll have a chance to later solve problems like poverty and disease; while anything that poses a truly existential threat will prevent any such progress.
+(We argue for the importance of reducing existential risks elsewhere.)

-However, climate change is also widely acknowledged as a major problem (Donald Trump aside), and receives tens or even hundreds of billions of dollars of investment.
-You can read more in our full profile.
+However, climate change is also widely acknowledged as a major problem (conspiracy theorists aside), and receives tens or even hundreds of billions of dollars of investment.
+Our guess is also that there are issues that pose much greater risks of ending civilisation.

-So, if you want to help future generations, we think it’s likely higher-impact to focus on more neglected issues.
+So while we think tackling climate change is an important way to help future generations, we think it’s likely even higher impact for many to focus on more neglected and more existentially dangerous issues.

 In 2006, The Guardian ordered segments of smallpox DNA via mail.
-If assembled into a complete strand and transmitted to 10 people, public health experts estimate it would have killed 10 million people.14
+If assembled into a complete strand and transmitted to 10 people, a study estimated it could infect up to 2.2 million people in 180 days — potentially killing 660,000 — if authorities did not respond quickly with vaccinations and quarantines.18

-The chance of a pandemic that kills over 100 million people over the next century seems similar to the risk of nuclear war or runaway climate change.
-So it poses a similar threat both to the present generation and future generations.
+In our eyes, the chance of a pandemic that kills over 100 million people over the next century seems similar to and likely greater than the risk of nuclear war or runaway climate change.
+So it poses a threat that’s at least similar in magnitude to both the present generation and future generations.

-But risks from pandemics are more neglected.
-We estimate that about $300bn is spent annually on efforts to fight climate change, compared to $1-$10bn towards biosecurity – efforts to reduce the risk of natural and man-made pandemics.
+But risks from pandemics are, even now, far more neglected than either of these.
+We estimate that over $600 billion is spent annually on efforts to fight climate change, compared to $1–$10 billion towards biosecurity aimed at addressing the worst-case pandemics.

-At the same time, there’s plenty that could be done to improve biosecurity, such as improving regulation of labs and developing cheap diagnostics to detect new diseases quickly.
-Overall, we think biosecurity is likely more urgent than climate change.
+At the same time, there’s plenty of relatively straightforward things that could be done to improve biosecurity, such as improving regulation of labs, building bigger stockpiles of personal protective equipment (PPE), and developing cheap diagnostics to detect new diseases quickly.
+Overall, we think biosecurity is likely more pressing than climate change.
+We currently think that biosecurity is one of the world’s most pressing problems.

 Read more about how to contribute to biosecurity in our full profile.

-But there are issues that might be even more important, and even more neglected.
+But there are issues that might be even more important, and seem to be even more neglected.

-Around 1800, civilisation underwent one of the most profound shifts in human history: the industrial revolution.15
+Around 1800, civilisation underwent one of the most profound shifts in human history: the Industrial Revolution.19

-Looking forward, what might be the next industrial revolution – the next pivotal event in history that shapes what happens to all future generations?
+Looking forward, what might be the next transition of this scale — the next pivotal event in history that shapes what happens to all future generations?
 If we could identify such a transition, that may well be the most important area in which to work.

-One candidate is bioengineering – the ability to fundamentally redesign human beings – as covered by Yuval Noah Harari in Sapiens.
+One candidate is bioengineering — the ability to fundamentally redesign human beings — as discussed, for example, by Yuval Noah Harari in Sapiens.

-But we think there’s an even bigger issue that’s even more neglected: artificial intelligence.
+But we think there’s an issue that’s even more neglected, and is developing far more rapidly: artificial intelligence.

 Billions of dollars are spent trying to make artificial intelligence more powerful, but hardly any effort is devoted to making sure that those added capabilities are implemented safely and for the benefit of humanity.